tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 For C++ vehicle nodes, you may find the following functions to be helpful:
 - `save_file_on_remote_asg_client`

+### Requesting a Rerun

+Since no simulation is perfect, it may be useful to rerun a scenario if you are able to detect if any problems that occurred that would not normally occur in the real vehicle/system.
+For example, even though ROS2's QoS feature allows you to configure the communication quality between nodes, due to the ROS pipeline between Unreal Engine and rosbridge, there may be added latency or hiccups that prevent things from running smoothly.
+The `check_for_rerun_request` function is built into the reset process (see below) and it provides you with the opportunity to internally monitor various things and request a rerun as desired

+To use this feature, first override the `check_for_rerun_request` function with any verification checks you wish to perform.
+Then, if a check fails, do the following to request a rerun:
+1. Set the `request_rerun` field in the `NotifyReady` request to true.
+2. Set the `reason_for_rerun` field in the `NotifyReady` request field to explain the reason for the rerun request.
+The node will automatically reset these two fields after submitting the `NotifyReady` request.

 ### The Reset Procedure

-Once the simulation terminates, all AutoSceneGenVehicleNodes must reset their internal state so they can be ready for the next simulation.
+Once the simulation terminates, all of the corresponding vehicle nodes must reset their internal state so they can be ready for the next simulation.
 Internally, the vehicle nodes monitor the vehicle's "OK status".
 The OK status returns true if all of the following conditions are true:
-- The Vehicle node is registered with the client
+- The vehicle node is registered with the client
 - The vehicle node's most recent `NotifyReady` request was proceesed by the client
 - The vehicle in Unreal Engine is enabled
 - The client has informed the vehicle nodes that is okay for them to run